How Do I Connect My Portable Power Station to My House?

 What the Wiring Rules Say (AS/NZS 3000:2018)

 The wiring rules clearly ban dangerous DIY setups like plugging a generator into a wall socket.
 This "backfeeding" can electrocute utility workers or damage your gear.
 It’s illegal and unsafe.
+Instead, many Australians opt for a power storage battery for home use that is designed for permanent, legal integration with the household grid.

 Avoiding Dangerous Backfeeding Practices

 Instead, licensed electricians must handle any setup involving your switchboard.
 They’ll ensure your system is isolated from the grid and follows all local regulations.
+They may suggest a lifepo4 power station for its safety and long-term reliability when used as a home backup source.

 The Role of a Licensed Electrician